nickrobison-usds/macaroons_authz/README.md

 #### Go server

-The main go server can be
+The main go server is built by the `buffalo` toolkit, which means it's really easy.
+The `make build/server` command handles everything for you, but it currently only builds the MacOS application.

+If you need to build things manually the `darwin/amd64` and `linux/amd64` make targets will build for the appropriate platform.

+Also, `buffalo build` runs the default build process for the platform it's running aginst.

 #### CLI Client

-The demo client is a C++ application that is built with [cmake](https://cmake.org)
+The demo client is a C++ application that is built with [cmake](https://cmake.org).

-You can build it via `make client` or via the manual commands.
+You can build it with `make build/client` or via the manual commands.

 ```bash
 cd cli